willruff/willruff.github.io/Privacy_Policy.md

 - **Feature Development**: Improve existing features and develop new ones
 - **Performance Optimization**: Monitor App performance and fix technical issues
 - **User Experience**: Enhance the overall user experience and interface
+- **AI Model Training**: Use anonymized photos (with consent) to improve pose detection accuracy

 ### Communication
 - **Support**: Respond to your questions and provide customer support
 - **Updates**: Notify you about App updates and new features

-**Important Note**: All data processing occurs locally on your device.
-The app developer does not have access to your personal data, photos, or any information stored within the app.
+**Important Note**: All data processing takes place locally on your device.
+With your explicit consent, you can choose to share anonymized photos to help improve our AI model.

 ## Data Storage and Security

 ### Local Storage
 - **CoreData**: All your photos, weight data, and progress information are stored locally on your device using Apple's CoreData framework
 - **UserDefaults**: App preferences and settings are stored locally on your device
-- **No Cloud Storage**: We do not store your personal data on external servers or cloud platforms
+- **Optional Training Data**: With your consent, anonymized photos may be stored on secure servers for AI model improvement

 ### Data Security
 - **Device-Level Security**: Your data is protected by your device's built-in security features